 ‘And I think I’m being stalked,’ I blurted out.

 ‘Oh, really, Mr London?
 And what makes you think that then?’
-Sergeant Lugosi was becoming a bit of a caricature police officer now.
-I half expected him to click his heels and say ‘hello, hello, hello, what’s going on here then.’
-But I had to admit it did sound a little pathetic, a grown man telling a Police Sergeant that someone was following him.
+Sergeant Lugosi said.
+I had to admit it sounded a little pathetic, a grown man telling a Police Sergeant that someone was following him.

-I said hello to Ivo.
-I had never had much time for him to be fair.
+I tried to ignore him.
+I had never had much time for Ivo.

-‘That’s impossible,’ I was about to say, but instead, somehow ‘Where was that?’ seemed to come out.
+‘That’s impossible,’ I was about to say, but instead, somehow ‘Where was that?’ came out.

 ‘She was going into that new phone shop.
-EE, isn’t it.
+EE, isn’t it?
 She was with a tall guy.
 Looked a bit like you.
-Thought that maybe it was your brother.’
+Thought maybe it was your brother.’

 ‘Ah, then it probably wasn’t.
 I’m sure it was Josie though.’

-I didn’t like the way that he leered when he said this.
+I didn’t like how he leered when he said this.

-‘She had on a red jacket,’ he added as if this might help in some way.
+‘She had on a red jacket,’ he added.
 ‘And a short skirt.’

 It had crossed my mind more than once over the past few months that Josie might be having an affair.
-With all the time she spent away, this was certainly a possibility and after all, she was twenty years younger than me and attractive by anyone’s standards.
+With all the time she spent away, this was certainly a possibility and after all, she was twenty years younger than me and by anyone’s standards, attractive.

 I was so tired, I only needed one of them.
 I awoke refreshed and ready to get on with business, except there was no business to get on with.
 Josie’s phone was dead, and all her friends were on voicemail.
-There were no email updates, just the fifty or so advertising goods or services, and one from a fellow collector wondering if I might be interested in buying Kurt Cobain’s cigarette lighter.
+There were no email updates, just the usual adverts for goods or services, and one from a fellow collector wondering if I might be interested in buying Kurt Cobain’s cigarette lighter.
 Kurt Cobain memorabilia didn’t interest me.
 I saw him as a B-Lister.
-Granted I had recently purchased Keith Moon’s chainsaw, Brian Jones’s hair-dryer and a jar of Roy Orbison’s tears, but you had to draw the line somewhere.
+Granted, I had recently purchased Keith Moon’s chainsaw, Brian Jones’s hair-dryer and a jar of Roy Orbison’s tears, but you had to draw the line somewhere.

 ‘I’ve been trying to get hold of you, Macy,’ I said.
-‘You’re phone’s dead.’
+‘Your phone’s dead.’

 ‘But the number you gave me worked for weeks,’ I protested.